evilusean/Pysean/Chrome-ExtenSeans/ImageInASean-ChromiumExtenSean/README.md

 - `tabs` - Access to browser tabs
 - `scripting` - Execute scripts in tabs
 - `host_permissions` - Access to 4chan and 8kun domains

+## To Do / Future Sean Problems :

+Save all Media + Text / posts (some threads have links in the comments, not everyone posts the webm's, also archived links for future reference)